 As a hip specialist in Innsbruck, Dr. Pittl relies on proven conservative and regenerative therapies rather than rushing into surgery.
 However, in cases of advanced hip osteoarthritis, a surgical solution may sometimes be unavoidable.
 In such cases, the implantation of a hip prosthesis can significantly improve mobility and quality of life.

-• Shockwave therapy for tendon irritation and insertional tendinopathy, painful bone marrow edema
+- Shockwave therapy for tendon irritation and insertional tendinopathy, painful bone marrow oedema

-• Magnetic field therapy to support treatment of hip osteoarthritis, painful bone marrow edema, irritation, or bone metabolism disorders
+- Magnetic field therapy to support treatment of hip osteoarthritis, painful bone marrow oedema, irritation, or bone metabolism disorders

-• Physiotherapy for strengthening, mobilization, and optimization of gait pattern
+- Physiotherapy for strengthening, mobilisation, and optimisation of gait pattern

 Your Hip Specialist in Innsbruck